This version of the guidance includes new information on:

 Further information about self-isolation and booking tests for those showing symptoms and the process for contact tracing are outlined earlier in this guidance: protective measures.

-Subject to the public health situation, organised outdoor activities for children will restart from 27 March 2021, and organised indoor activities for children restarted from 3 May 2021.
+Organised outdoor activities for children restarted from 27 March 2021, and organised indoor activities for children restarted from 3 May 2021.
 Attendance at such activities, when they take place outside of the school day and away from the school estate, is not a matter schools or settings would be expected to police.
 However, it is likely that attendance at such activities would increase the number of contacts children have.
 Schools and settings will need to be mindful of this in their communications with parents.
 As with circumstances where children attend both schools and childcare, if there is a suspected case of COVID-19 at any such organised activity that impacts that child and their contact group, settings must be informed and work together to identify contacts.
 Further information and guidance regarding organised children's outdoor and indoor activities is available..

 Use of face coverings for health purposes

 A rapid review by Public Health England in January 2021 concluded that consistent evidence from observational studies indicates that community-wide use of face coverings may reduce the spread of COVID-19.
 However, face coverings are not a replacement for far more effective measures such as social distancing and hand hygiene.